satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 section (see Figure 4).
-Furthermore, several journals (e.g. Science - sciencemag.org , Proceedings of the National Academy of Sciences - pnas.org) are now mandating submitting all components necessary to reproduce the results of a study as part of article submission.
+Furthermore, several journals (e.g. Science - sciencemag.org , Proceedings of the National Academy of Sciences - pnas.org) are now mandating submitting all components necessary to reproduce the results (Drummond, 2009) of a study as part of article submission.

-While rerunning an entire study’s analysis might not currently be feasible as part of a review, simply exposing code can often help reviewers follow what was done and provides the possibility of replicating the results in the future.
+While rerunning an entire study’s analysis might not currently be feasible as part of a review, simply exposing code can often help reviewers follow what was done and provides the possibility of reproduce the results in the future.
 In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.

-Providing the data necessary to reproduce the in published article

-Providing the data analyzed in published ar

-Including data with an article enables readers and reviewers to not only evaluate the quality, relevance, and robustness of the data used by the authors of a study, but also to determine if the results generalize to other data.
-Furthermore, including data allows reviewers to potentially drill down through the analysis steps, for example, to

-look at data from preprocessing stages of an image analysis pipeline to better understand and evaluate each stage of analysis.
+Furthermore, including data with an article enables readers and reviewers to not only evaluate the quality and relevance of the data used by the authors of a study, but also to determine if the results generalize to other data.
+Providing the data necessary to reproduce the findings allows reviewers to potentially drill down through the analysis steps -- for example, to look at data from each preprocessing stage of an image analysis pipeline.

-look at data from each preprocessing stage of an image analysis pipeline.